Celiaxz/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3-new_owner : changes the owner of the file.
 4-empty : creates an empty file.
 5-execute : adds exe permission to the owner of the file.
+6-multiple_permissions : adds exe permissions to the owner and grp owner, and read permission to other users.